ltgcgo/docs/src/ltgc/encryption.md

 	</tr></tbody>
 </table></div>

+- Apart from HQC waiting NIST finalization, all PQ algorithms have been formally published by NIST.
+- Combine PQ with non-PQ asymmetric algorithms, in case either is broken.

 ## Hashing
 Recommended hashing algorithms are listed below.
 While actual recommendations are marked in bold, order of each entry does not imply preference, and decisions must be also made with strength and availability in mind.

 ### Secret deriviation
+While higher costs increase security, it will impact performance.
+Balance your parameters based on your need, and benchmark whenever unsure.

 #### Argon2
 - Mode: Prefer `argon2id`.
 - Memory: At least 19 MiB, 64 MiB recommended.